anandreddy05/Weather_Trend_Forecasting/notebooks/README.md

 - Identifies unusual weather events like extreme temperature fluctuations.

 - Helps in understanding and predicting extreme weather conditions.
 This cleaned dataset will be used for Exploratory Data Analysis (EDA) and forecasting models.

+## Feature Engineering

+- Converted the `last_updated` column to a **datetime format** and set it as the index.
+- Handled **missing values** by dropping NaNs after feature transformations.
+- Detected and **removed outliers** using the **Interquartile Range (IQR) method**.

+## Feature Engineering for Temporal Patterns
+- Extracted **month, day of the week, and hour of the day** from timestamps.
+- Applied **cyclic encoding** using **sine & cosine transformations** to capture periodic trends in months and hours.

+## Statistical Features (Rolling & Exponential Moving Averages)
+- Computed **rolling means & standard deviations** for temperature and humidity:
+  - **3-day rolling mean** (short-term trends).
+  - **7-day rolling standard deviation** (long-term variability).
+- Calculated **Exponential Moving Averages (EMA)** for temperature and humidity to give higher weight to recent values.
+## What We Have Achieved
+- **Enhanced Data Quality**: Processed missing values, removed outliers, and normalized numeric features.
+- **Improved Model Interpretability**: Extracted meaningful features like cyclic time encodings, rolling statistics, and derived weather variables.
+- **Capturing Seasonal Trends**: Used **Fourier Transform, rolling means, and interaction features** to highlight key weather patterns.
+- **Prepared for Forecasting**: The transformed dataset is now well-suited for machine learning models, including **LSTMs, ARIMA, and Transformer-based forecasting models**.
+- Handled missing values using forward fill `ffill` to maintain continuity in time series.